shweshi/shweshi.github.io/content/projects/Planning-Poker.md

 showInProjects: true
 ---

-Yet another planning poker app for quick and easy estimations.
+Yet another planning poker app with clean UI for quick and easy estimations.